pixelshelsinki/pixels-starter-theme/README.md

 1. Download this repository as a ZIP (don't clone!).
 2. Drop it into the theme folder of your WordPress installation and rename the folder to `<client or project name>-theme`.
 3. Open the theme in your favourite text editor.
-4. Search `pixels-text-domain`and replace with `<client or project>-theme` through the entire theme directory.
+4. Search `talentedmock-theme`and replace with `<client or project>-theme` through the entire theme directory.
 This should be the same as the theme folder name name from step 2.
 5. Update `Theme Name` and `Description` in `style.css`.
 Note don't call the theme '<Project name> theme', call it simply the name of the client or project.

 ## Theme Development

 To start developing do the following:

-1. Update `assets/config.json` settings:
+1. Update `assets/config.js` settings:
   * `devUrl` should be your development URL.
-  * `publicPath` should match the path to this theme in your WordPress install.
 2. In Terminal run `yarn` in the theme directory to install dependencies.

 *It may be possible in the future to have a local config that allows you to have different devUrl if needed*